dhutchis/RamDist/README.md

 Terminology: Given n, q1, q2
 define a ***good*** graph as one that has either a sub-clique of size q1 (call this a Kq1) *or* a sub-independent-set of size q2 (call this an Iq2).
 A ***bad*** graph has neither sub-structure.

-RamDist calculates the proportion of good graphs of size n, as n increases from 1 to the [Ramsey number](https://en.wikipedia.org/wiki/Ramsey's_theorem#Ramsey_numbers) R(q1,q2).
+RamDist estimates the proportion of good graphs of size n, as n increases from 1 to the [Ramsey number](https://en.wikipedia.org/wiki/Ramsey's_theorem#Ramsey_numbers) R(q1,q2).
 Let's illustrate with figures:

 ![graph for q1=3,q2=3](results/pic_R33_m50000.png)